sinju-pau/Data-Visualization-in-Python-and-R/README.md

 EnterpriseAI[EnterpriseAI == ""] <- NA
 EnterpriseAI[EnterpriseAI == "Unknown"] <- NA
 ```
 A view of data using ```   missmap() ``` shows that there are NA's in Year Founded, Twitter Followers, Employees and State.
-Lets now create a new variable Years_Active, giving active number of years and replace NA's with the mean value.
+Let us now create a new variable Years_Active, giving active number of years and replace NA's with the mean value.
 ```R
 #Viewing NA's in the dataset
 missmap(EnterpriseAI,main = "Missing values in training data")